coffeeslammer/Zilch/README.md

 - after you hit stay move to next player.
 - have players names on the outside of the board with their name and score. get fancy add a pic
 - give a delayed zilch across the screen when you lose turn

+## Updates

+- I have fixed the layout to look a little better.
+Still have plans for more.
+- I created a map because I am starting to get spaghetti code.
+- I have made it so you can't add the wrong dice up to the upper board